 - Provide evidence of an influenza (flu) vaccination.
 If an application is for the spring semester, applicants must show evidence of the previous fall influenza vaccination.
 This is mandatory.
 Bellin Occupational Health Services provides flu vaccination to Bellin College students for a charge. - Contact the Registrar at (920) 433-6635 with questions about applying. - The Registrar will review the application and determine if space is available.
 The applicant will then be approved or denied and notified by the Registrar.
 The course registration, schedule and timetable will be provided to the applicant.
-The Registrar is responsible for notifying other appropriate College departments of the enrollment. - Student Services One Stop area is responsible for the College photo ID/badge, FERPA releases, parking pass/other information, and other resources.
+The Registrar is responsible for notifying other appropriate College departments of the enrollment. - Student Services One Stop Shop area is responsible for the College photo ID/badge, FERPA releases, parking pass/other information, and other resources.
+The Student Service Departmental Assistant will organize an orientation for the student.
 All health compliance requirements will be handled by the Dean's office. - Information Technology will provide access to the network, Canvas, printing, email, and website. - Access to the network for all Non-Degree Seeking students is terminated when enrollment ends.